-Unless otherwise specified in the instruction document for your specific assignment, you are not required to use resources other than readings assigned in class (if your course is a Writing-Across-the-Curriculum (WAC) course, then you WILL be required to use resources other than the readings assigned in class).
+Unless otherwise specified in the instruction document for your specific assignment, you are not required to use resources other than readings assigned in class.

 However, you are permitted to use sources other than your textbook(s) if you wish.
 If you do use other resources, I prefer that you use scholarly books or journal articles.
 You can find many books and journal articles related to philosophical subjects in Ingram Library.

 A valuable bibliography tool for locating books and articles on a given topic is Philosopher’s Index (PI).

 · You can access and search PI online at Ingram Library’s webpage:

 · Scroll down and click on “Philosopher’s Index”